 - 2 tsp garlic, minced

 - Mix all the ingredients for the sauce in a bowl and set aside.

-- In a large pan, heat 2 Tbsp olive oil over medium.
+- In a large skillet, heat 2 Tbsp olive oil over medium heat.
 Add the tofu and season with salt, pepper, and soy sauce.
 Cook for 4 minutes on each side, until the tofu is crispy and brown.
 Set aside on paper towels to drain.